The It List: 'Stranger Things' Season 4 feature-length finale episodes hit Netflix, rare female perspective on the oligarch world featured in new Paramount+ doc and all the best in pop culture the week of June 27, 2022

 WATCH IT: Mr. Malcolm's List is the cure for your Bridgerton blues

 With Season 3 of Bridgerton still months away, sign up for Mr. Malcolm's List to get your Regency romance fix.
-Adapted from the novel by Suzanne Allain — and featuring the same multicultural approach to casting seen in the Netflix hit — this frothy confection stars Frieda Pinto as a marriage-shy young woman who is enlisted in a scheme orchestrated by her friend (Zawe Ashton) to expose and embarrass the prominent bachelor (Sope Dirisu) that rejected her.
-Naturally, their plan takes an unexpected turn when Pinto develops genuine feelings for Dirisu and vice versa.
+Adapted from the novel by Suzanne Allain — and featuring the same multicultural approach to casting seen in the Netflix hit — this frothy confection stars Freida Pinto as a marriage-shy young woman who is enlisted in a scheme orchestrated by her friend (Zawe Ashton) to expose and embarrass the prominent bachelor (Ṣọpẹ́ Dìrísù) that rejected her.
+Naturally, their plan takes an unexpected turn when Pinto develops genuine feelings for Dìrísù and vice versa.
 Meanwhile, Ashton finds herself being pursued by an unexpected suitor — a dashing military captain played by Theo James.
 It's a little Cyrano de Bergerac, a little 10 Things I Hate About You... and a whole lotta fun.
 This exclusive clip from the film features Ashton and James turning a simple game of croquet into a flirtatious battle of the sexes. — E.A.

 Mr. Malcolm's List premieres Friday, July 1 in theaters; visit Fandango for showtime and ticket information.